gcallah/MiscWriting/Empire/empire.md

 https://georgewbush-whitehouse.archives.gov/news/releases/2003/11/20031106-2.html

-Of course, the war there would continue another two decades and the end result was the reestablishment of Taliban control.
-So we have a reckless expenditure of lives and resources in pursuit of an ideological fantasy.
+Of course, the war there would continue for almost two decades more and the end result was the reestablishment of Taliban
+control: it was a reckless expenditure of lives and resources in pursuit of an ideological fantasy.

 Could these ideologically driven blunders be avoided by admitting that we have an empire?
 One benefit of doing so would be a clarification of the status of various portions of the empire.
 The